Sim4n6/sim4n6.github.io/_posts/2021-04-06-edpresso-shots.md

 updated: 2021-04-06 10:38
 ---

-Edpresso shots are a space provided by educative.io for authors to contribute concise technical and dev articles.
+Edpresso is a space provided by <educative.io> for authors to contribute concise technical and dev articles named shots.

 I've published so far:
  - [How to handle "No manual entry" error on OpenSUSE Tumbleweed](https://www.educative.io/edpresso/how-to-handle-no-manual-entry-error-on-opensuse-tumbleweed)